 - the bedroom was finished is not required to undergo a physical change to conform to the current construction code if the change would compromise the structural integrity of the structure; - ii.
 The discharge of return air from an accessory dwelling unit into another dwelling unit, or into an accessory dwelling unit from another dwelling unit, is not prohibited; and - iii.
-An occupant of an accessory dwelling unit is not required to have access to the disconnect serving the dwelling unit in which they reside. - c.
-Except as provided in Subsection 3, the City may not establish any restrictions or requirements for the construction or use of one internal accessory dwelling unit within a primary dwelling, including a restriction or requirement governing: - i.
-The size of the internal accessory dwelling unit in relation to the primary dwelling; - ii.
-Total lot size; or - iii.
-Street frontage. - 3.
-Restrictions and Requirements: - a.
+An occupant of an accessory dwelling unit is not required to have access to the disconnect serving the dwelling unit in which they reside.

+3. Restrictions and Requirements:

+- a.
 The following are prohibited in all internal accessory dwelling units located in the City: - i.
 Installing a separate utility meter; - ii.
-Creating an internal accessory dwelling unit within a mobile home: - iii.
+Creating an internal accessory dwelling unit within a mobile home; - iii.
 Creating an internal accessory dwelling unit within a primary dwelling served by a failing septic tank; - iv.
 Renting an internal accessory dwelling unit located within a dwelling that is not the owner's primary residence; - v.
 Renting or offering to rent an internal accessory dwelling unit for a period of less than 30 consecutive days; - b.
 The following are required of all internal accessory dwelling units located in the City: - i.
 One additional on-site parking space, regardless of whether the primary dwelling is existing or new construction; - ii.
 Any required parking spaces contained within a garage or carport removed for the creation of an internal accessory dwelling unit must be replaced, which could require the creation of new onsite parking spaces.
-Parking associated with an internal accessory dwelling unit (both required and voluntary) may not be in tandem with required parking of the main dwelling. - iii.
-The owner of a primary dwelling desiring to rent out an internal accessory dwelling unit must obtain a City license and any applicable permits to do so;
+Parking associated with an internal accessory dwelling unit (both required and voluntary) may not be in tandem with required parking of the main dwelling unless there a minimum distance 45' from the front property line or the projected right-of-way, whichever is less, and the garage. - iii.
+The owner of a primary dwelling desiring to rent out an internal accessory dwelling unit must obtain a City license and any applicable permits to do so; - iv.

-- iv.
 Lot containing the primary dwelling shall be a minimum of 6,000 square feet in size; - 1.
 No common or limited common area may count towards the 6,000 square foot minimum. - v.
 An internal accessory dwelling unit should be designed in a manner that does not change the appearance of the primary dwelling as a single-family dwelling.
-Specifically, it must comply with the following: - 1.
-New exterior entrances that benefit an internal accessory dwelling unit are prohibited along the front façade of the structure.
+Specifically, it must comply with the following:

+- 1. New exterior entrances that benefit an internal accessory dwelling unit are prohibited along the front façade of the structure.
 This does not prevent the internal accessory dwelling unit from using an existing front entrance but prevents the creation of a new entrance for the internal accessory dwelling unit along the front façade of the structure.
 An additional entrance may be added along the side or rear façades of the structure. - 2.
-No parking spaces may be located within the front or side yard setbacks adjacent to a street, except for within an approved driveway.
+No parking spaces may be located within the front setback or the secondary frontage setback adjacent to a street, except for within an approved driveway as described in 3(b)(ii).
+A required IADU parking stall shall not be in front of the dwelling except as described in 3(b)(ii).
+A driveway associated with an IADU or parking stall associated with an IADU may not be located in the secondary frontage setback.